PranitMalhotra/Curios-Finds/README.md

-# 🔗 Curios Finds
+# Curios Finds
-## 🔗 Description
+## Description
-- The website allows users to discover captivating internet content and share their own links with a vibrant community.
-- With a seamless browsing experience, exploring becomes a breeze.
-- Stay up-to-date with the latest finds through the innovative feed feature.
+A website allows users to discover captivating internet content and share their own links with a vibrant community.
+With a seamless browsing experience, exploring becomes a breeze, and stay up-to-date with the latest finds through the innovative feed feature.
-- Join the journey of endless curiosity and exploration at Curious Finds!
 ## 🔗 Tech Stack Used
 - GraphQL
 - Node.js